StratifyLabs/StratifyBlog/content/device/2019-08-07-Reading-Floating-Pins.md

 }
 ```

 That's it.
 If you have two microcontrollers, you can use the floating state as another way to pass data back and forth.
-For example if you are using an acknowledge line it can be:
+For example, if you are using an acknowledge line it can be:

 - Float: ready
 - High: acknowledge